Akrotiri and Dhekelia: History

 In July and August 1961, there were a series of bomb attacks against the pipeline carrying fresh water to the Dhekelia Sovereign Base Area.
 The pipeline was breached by explosions twelve times.

 In the early 1970s, the United States built an over-the-horizon radar named Cobra Shoe, which could observe aeroplane operations and missile tests in southern Russia.
 This was operated by the RAF on behalf of the U.S. Air Force.
 This augmented an earlier British system built in the early 1960s named Project Sandra.
 The American use of the base was hidden from the Cypriot government due to sensitivities between governments.

-In 1974, following a military coup by the Cypriot National Guard, Turkey invaded the north of Cyprus, leading to the establishment of the internationally unrecognized Turkish Republic of Northern Cyprus.
+In July 1974, following a military coup by the Cypriot National Guard, Turkey invaded the north of Cyprus, leading to the establishment of the internationally unrecognized Turkish Republic of Northern Cyprus.
 This did not affect the status of the bases.
 Greek Cypriots fleeing from the Turkish forces were permitted to travel through the Dhekelia Sovereign Base Area and were given humanitarian aid, with those from Achna setting up a new village (Dasaki Achnas or Achna Forest) which is still in the Dhekelia Sovereign Base Area.

 The Turkish advance halted when it reached the edge of the Dhekelia Sovereign Base Area to avoid military conflict with the United Kingdom.
-In the Akrotiri Sovereign Base Area a tented refugee camp was set up at "Happy Valley" (part of the Episkopi Cantonment) to house Turkish Cypriots fleeing from Limassol and the villages surrounding the Area, until, in 1975, they were flown out of RAF Akrotiri via Turkey to northern Cyprus.
+In the Akrotiri Sovereign Base Area a tented refugee camp was set up at "Happy Valley", part of the Episkopi Cantonment, to house Turkish Cypriots fleeing from Limassol and the villages surrounding the Area.
+In 1975, they were flown out of RAF Akrotiri via Turkey to northern Cyprus.
 Some Greek Cypriot refugees remain housed on land in the parts of Trachoni and Kolossi villages that fall within the Akrotiri Sovereign Base Area.